 Volcanoes are ruptures in the crust of our planet Earth that allow hot gases, molten lava and some rock fragments to erupt by opening and exposing the magma inside.
 In this piece of article, we will be discussing how and why volcanoes erupt.

 It is so hot deep within the earth that some rocks slowly melt and turn into a thick flowing matter known as magma.
-Since it is lighter than the solid rock around it, the magma rises and gets collected in magma chambers.
-Eventually, some magma pushes through fissures and vents in the earth’s surface.
-Hence, a volcanic eruption occurs and the erupted magma is known as lava.
+Since it is lighter than solid rock, the magma rises and collects in magma chambers.
+Eventually, some magma pushes through fissures and vents on the earth’s surface.
+Hence, a volcanic eruption occurs, and the erupted magma is known as lava.

 Why Do Volcanoes Erupt?

 The Earth’s mantle within the crust is classified into different sections depending on individual seismology.
-These include upper mantle, that ranges between 8 – 35 km to 410 km; transition zone ranges from 400 to 660 km; lower mantle lies between 660 – 2891 km.
+These include the upper mantle, which ranges between 8 – 35 km to 410 km; the transition zone ranges from 400 to 660 km; the lower mantle lies between 660 – 2891 km.

-The conditions change dramatically from the crust in the mantle location.
+The conditions change dramatically from the crust to the mantle location.
 The pressures rise drastically and temperatures rise up to 1000 oC.
 This viscous and molten rock gets collected into large chambers within the Earth’s crust.

 Since magma is lighter than surrounding rock, it floats up towards the surface and seeks out cracks and weakness in the mantle.
 It finally explodes from the peak point of a volcano after reaching the surface.
-When it is under the surface, the melted rock is known as magma and erupts as ash when it comes up.
+When it is under the surface, the melted rock is known as magma and erupts as ash when comes up.

 Rocks, lava and ash are built across the volcanic vent with every eruption.
 The nature of the eruption mainly depends on the viscosity of the magma.
 The lava travels far and generates broad shield volcanoes when it flows easily.
 When it is too thick, it makes a familiar cone volcano shape.
-If the lava is extremely thick, it is capable of building up in the volcano and explode, known as lava domes.
+If the lava is extremely thick, it can build up in the volcano and explode, known as lava domes.